steenput/bibapp/README.md

 npm start
 ```

-Server and wrapper will listen on ports 8081 and 8082 respectively.
+Wrpper and server will listen on ports 8081 and 8082 respectively.
 You can use
 [forever](https://www.npmjs.com/package/forever) for more convenience.